 The monitor panel allows you to check the approximate levels in the fresh, gray, and black water holding tanks, as well as propane levels (if equipped), and the battery condition.
 The monitor panel is generally located in the front overhead cabinet, or above or near the entrance door.
 An additional monitor panel may be located in the basement water compartment.

-SilverLeaf Tank Monitoring System Operation (SPX-300)
+SilverLeaf Tank Monitoring System Operation via Touchscreen Display (Model: HMS404)